Briagolong railway line: Before line construction (1872-1889)

-The railway commissioner, Thomas Bent, visited Briagolong on 22 October 1881, and according to the recollections of Marjorie Kelly, was "happy to grant Briagolong its railway".
-There was much debate over where the railway line was to terminate — in Maffra or in Stratford.
-Ultimately, Premier Duncan Gillies proposed that the line end in Maffra, with the Railway Construction Act 1884 providing for a line from Maffra to Briagolong.
-In 1885, 30 people attended a public meeting where it was argued that Stratford and Briagolong had a closer connection.
+The railway minister, Thomas Bent, visited Briagolong on 22 October 1881 and, according to the recollections of Marjorie Kelly, was "happy to grant Briagolong its railway".
+There was much debate over where the line was to originate — in Maffra or in Stratford.
+Ultimately, Premier Duncan Gillies proposed that the line commence at Maffra, and the Railway Construction Act 1884 provided for a line from Maffra to Briagolong.
+In 1885, 30 people attended a public meeting at which it was argued that Stratford and Briagolong had a closer connection with Stratford than Maffra.
 One attendee, John McDonald, said that there was a virtual desert between the towns of Stratford and Briagolong, whereas the landowner at Bushy Park intended to subdivide his land, which would cause a larger settlement being necessary to purchase the land.

-Despite the fact that construction on the Maffra railway line had already begun, Stratford residents remained staunchly opposed to a Maffra and Briagolong rail connection.
-At a meeting, they argued that a line from Stratford would only be a quarter of the cost than the Maffra proposal, due to the fact that no bridges would be required, and that the ground was more level.
+Despite the fact that construction on the Maffra railway line had already begun, Stratford residents remained staunchly opposed to a rail connection between Maffra and Briagolong.
+At a meeting, they argued that a line from Stratford would only be a quarter of the cost of the Maffra proposal, due to the fact that no bridges would be required, and that the ground was more level.
 The Gippsland Farmers' Journal reported on 22 July 1887 that the Premier at the time, Duncan Gillies, responded to a request asking for the line to end in Stratford by saying that he "could not now see his way to propose any alteration in the route adopted from Maffra".